ucsb-ds/s20/index.md

 **Instructors:** Professors Kate Kharitonova (CS) and Alex Franks (PSTAT)

-**Prerequisites:** PSTAT 120A, Math 4A, and knowledge of Python (at a minimum equivalent of CS 8, INT5, PSTAT 10).
+**Prerequisites:** PSTAT 120A, Math 4A, and knowledge of Python (at a minimum equivalent of CS 8, INT 5, PSTAT 10).

 **Catalog description:** Overview and use of data science tools in Python for data retrieval, analysis, visualization, reproducible research and automated report generation.
 Case studies will illustrate practical use of these tools.
 This new course will focus on concepts that are relevant for data science by using some of the popular software tools in this area.
 Doing data science is more than using isolated methods.
 Creatively using a collection of concepts and domain knowledge is emphasized to clean, transform, analyze, and present data.
 Concepts in data ethics and privacy will also be discussed.
 Case studies will illustrate real usage scenarios.